bhavyasharma5/bhavyasharma5/README.md

 ## About Me

 I am a dedicated and hardworking software developer who enjoys building innovative solutions and continuously improving my skills.
 I am currently pursuing my degree in Information Technology at Manipal University Jaipur.
+I focus on solving real-world problems through software development and continuously improving my skills by working on diverse projects.
-I'm dedicated to writing clean, maintainable code and building applications that deliver exceptional user experiences.
+I have built various projects in web development, exploring technologies like React.js, Node.js, and databases.
+I am always eager to learn new technologies and enhance my understanding of scalable and efficient software solutions.
+My goal is to build impactful applications that solve real-world challenges

 ## My Projects